sollidsnake/verun/README.md

 - Option to execute your program in an external terminal
 - Currently supports only C/C++, php, python, bash/sh and makefiles

-To compile/run your program, run:
+To compile/run your program, run:<br>
     :VERun

 For further information and configuration, check [help file](doc/verun.txt) in the doc folder